ischrauwen-lab/Biorepository/RNAseq_Analysis/Nonsense_Mediated_Decay/SpliceTools/Main_Scripts/SEFractionExpressed/README.md

 ## Protocol:

-1) Make sure you have an rMats Output directory already created for your 2 experimental groups in this case (KnockIn/KnockOut).
+1) Make sure you have an rMats Output directory already created for your 2 experimental groups in this case (such as Timepoint1/Timepoint2, KnockIn/KnockOut etc.).
 2) Modify the SEFractionExpressed script so that it has the following inputs (described below):

 | Variables | Description |